agentbryce2025/emulator/FIX_INSTRUCTIONS.md

 2. **SensorSimulator baseline Fix**: Adds defensive code to handle sensor profiles that don't have the expected `baseline` and `variance` fields, providing sensible defaults based on sensor type.

 3. **FridaManager Fix**: Adds compatibility methods to handle the calls to `load_script()`, `set_target_package()`, and `start_monitoring()` that are used in the GUI code.

+4. **Windows QEMU Fix**: Updates the QEMU parameters and process creation to be compatible with Windows:
+   - Changes display backend from GTK (Linux-only) to SDL (cross-platform)
+   - Changes VGA from virtio to std for wider compatibility
+   - Removes KVM acceleration which is Linux-only
+   - Removes PulseAudio which is Linux-only
+   - Uses Windows-specific process creation flags to ensure the window stays open

 After applying these fixes, the emulator should now work correctly without those errors.